jda/resty-vmadm/README.md

 ## Library Credits
 Restify and its dependencies are bundled in node_modules for ease of deployment.
-Their license statements can be found in [the credit file](CREDITS.md).
+Their respective license statements can be found in the usual place inside node_modules.

 ## License
 > Copyright (c) 2013 Jonathan Auer